section-engineering-education/engineering-education/content/articles/scrollable-components-in-jetpack-compose/index.md

 - `Painter` - A component that renders an image to the Image composable function.
 - `Modifier` - Manipulates the appearence of the component.
 - `Box` - Serves as a container for other components.
-- `Text` - This is a built-in composable function that shows a string that is passed as an argument.
-It is commonly used in Text and Button composables.
+- `Text` - This is a built-in composable function that displays a string that is passed as an argument.

 ### Creating a new project
 Launch Android Studio and create a new `Empty Copose Project`.
 Let's name it `Scrolls`.

 ![Create Compose project](create-compose-project.png)

-### Required dependenies
+### Required dependencies

 ### Vertical scrolling
 When working with containers such as a `Box` or a `Surface`, child elements can sometimes get out of view.
 In such cases, you can use the `Modifier.horizontalScroll` or `Modifier.verticalScroll` modifiers to enable the respective scrolling orientation mode.